Phantomsmedia/Wavelength/README.md

     The role of script files (.sqf files)

-If a mission designer has already created his/her first few missions, everything in F2 should be relatively straightforward.
+If a mission designer has already created his/her first few missions, everything in Ph should be relatively straightforward.
 In addition, mission designers with intermediate experience may also find Ph useful as a time-saver, or as the basis for their own personal base framework(s).

 ===============
 What's Next?